 Mark Horton, Operations Manager – Oregon at Andersen Construction

-Because the workforce management tool is more efficient, resource planning takes significantly less time.
-Horton estimates that time spent on resource management for the Oregon office which includes just under 200 people, previously took nine hours a week.
+Resource planning takes significantly less time because the workforce management tool is more efficient.
+Horton estimates that time spent on resource management for the Oregon office, which includes just under 200 people, previously took nine hours a week.
 Now, it takes just three hours a week.

 Besides workforce management requiring less time, Andersen has enjoyed other benefits.
 In the past, Horton and the team were reluctant to give access to others who might accidentally manipulate the workforce plan.

-Because there’s various permission levels in Bridgit Bench, different teams can view what matters for them.
-With Bridgit Bench, sharing and granting visibility is happening more regularly at Andersen which make the process more collaborative.
+Because there are various permission levels in Bridgit Bench, different teams can view what matters for them.
+With Bridgit Bench, sharing and granting visibility is happening more regularly at Andersen which makes the process more collaborative.

 “I like the view only permissions because it can be shared with a larger audience and they can see what is applicable to them,” says Horton.
 “It’s also helpful to be able to filter exactly what you want and mine out data.”

 The workforce management tool’s accessibility and portability are also appreciated.
 Horton notes he enjoys being able to log in from wherever he is and being able to get real-time information.

 That portability is particularly useful these days since the COVID-19 pandemic hit forcing many to work from home.
 Like every business, Andersen has had to adjust its resources based on the virus.
 “It’s a brand-new world,” says Horton.
 “We’re putting company policies in place based on government guidelines, communicating regularly with our teams, and ensuring we comply with mandates that ensure we keep our staff and trade partners safe.”